Skip to content

 Abiding to CSDDD will necessitate attentiveness to its nuances, and as such, addressing these emissions effectively, can lead to notable improvements in cost efficiency, resilience, and risk mitigation.

-With the CSDDD placing a stronger emphasis on comprehensive sustainability reporting and responsible corporate behaviour, the management of Scope 3 emissions becomes even more crucial.
+With the CSDDD placing a stronger emphasis on comprehensive sustainability reporting and responsible corporate behavior, the management of Scope 3 emissions becomes even more crucial.
 To do so, they must involve sustainability data collection, calculation, and reporting, to meet the demands of customers, regulators, and investors.

-Indeed, when doing so, organisations must:
+Indeed, when doing so, organizations must:

 2. Engage with suppliers and customers: Developing reporting requirements for suppliers and working with logistics providers to track emissions is critical for comprehensive data collection.